nichogx/DiscordRoleSync/README.md

 - Russian (ru_RU)

 If you want to add your language, you can copy the en_US.yml file and edit it to your language.
 If you are interested in having your translation bundled with the plugin, please contact me via Discord or make a merge request on GitLab, I'll be happy to include it :D
+As updates to this plugin are released, only English and Portuguese are updated (as those are the languages I speak).
+Other languages might get out of date and will use English as a default.
+Please let me know if you'd like to help update these languages!

 ## Permission Plugins
 This plugin should work with every permission plugin that supports Vault.